Votre panier est vide

 You'll never see the world the same way again!
 Book your tickets to discover, under the glass roof of the Grand Palais or in its exhibition galleries, the large-scale projects by international contemporary artists Leandro Erlich and Laure Prouvost: two exhibitions included in the 2026 summer season Grand Palais d'été, two singular universes... and an invitation to experiment with new ways of perceiving reality.

-See content : Nan Goldin and the No Wave, by Alice Leroy
+See content : Echo chambers.
+Music, space and memory, by Alice Leroy

 Article -

-On the occasion of the exhibition devoted to Nan Goldin at the Grand Palais until June 21, 2026, Alice Leroy, lecturer, researcher and film critic, offers a series of texts exploring her work through the lens of cinema.
-HHere, she looks back at the...
+Music runs through all of artist Nan Goldin's slideshows and films, shaping their rhythm and perception.
+On the occasion of the exhibition devoted to Nan Goldin at the Grand Palais until June 21, 2026, Alice Leroy, teacher-researcher and film critic...

-See content : The slideshow community, by Alice Leroy
+See content : Endless assembly, by Alice Leroy

 Article -

-On the occasion of the exhibition devoted to Nan Goldin at the Grand Palais until June 21, 2026, Alice Leroy, lecturer, researcher and film critic, offers a series of texts exploring her work through the lens of cinema.
-Between slideshows and...
+On the occasion of the exhibition devoted to Nan Goldin at the Grand Palais until June 21, 2026, Alice Leroy, teacher-researcher and film critic, offers a series of texts exploring her work through the prism of cinema.
+This text focuses on the way her...